Bryson77/GrowTech-Collective/README.md

-GrowTech Collective 🌱
+🌱 GrowTech Collective

-Your Smart Growing Companion

-GrowTech Collective is a web platform built with HTML, CSS, and JavaScript designed to help communities, schools, and households grow food sustainably.
-It provides intelligent guidance, practical lessons, and interactive tools to empower every grower to make confident decisions and achieve better harvests.
+Your Smart Growing Companion – A web platform built with HTML, CSS, and JavaScript to help communities, schools, and households grow food sustainably.

+🌐 Visit Website

 🚀 Features
-Learn the Right Way

-Master the essentials of gardening with simple, practical lessons.
+Feature	Description

-Covers soil preparation, watering, seasonal planning, and sustainable farming.

-Accessible inside the Learning Hub.
+Learn the Right Way	Practical lessons on soil prep, watering, seasonal planning, and sustainable gardening in the Learning Hub.

-Understand Your Plants

-Explore detailed plant guides with information on soil, water, sunlight, pests, growth stages, and harvesting.
+Understand Your Plants	Detailed guides on soil, water, sunlight, pests, growth stages, and harvesting for each crop.

-Guides are tailored to each crop for precise, localised advice.

-Plan Smarter

-Powerful calculators estimate crop yield, water usage, production costs, labor needs, and potential profit.
+Plan Smarter	Interactive calculators for yield, water usage, costs, labor needs, and potential profit.

-Helps you make data-driven decisions for home gardens or larger farms.

-Plant Search

-Quickly find the plant you want to grow.

-Access its full guide and automatically calculate yield and water requirements based on your garden or farm size.

-Everything You Need to Grow Better
+Plant Search	Quickly find plants and access their guides with automated calculations for your garden/farm.

-Combines learning, planning, and practical decision-making in one platform.
+Sustainable & Practical	Combines learning, planning, and actionable guidance in one platform.

-Supports sustainable practices while optimizing efficiency and productivity.

 🛠 Tech Stack

-HTML5 – Semantic structure and responsive layout.
+HTML5 – Semantic structure, responsive grids

-CSS3 – Gradients, flexbox/grid, animations, hover effects, and responsive design.
+CSS3 – Gradients, flexbox/grid layouts, animations, hover effects

-JavaScript – Interactive calculators, dynamic navigation, and responsive behavior.
+JavaScript – Interactive calculators, dynamic navigation

-🌐 Visit the Website

-GrowTech Collective

-📂 Project Structure (Optional)
-/templates      - HTML pages for content and methods /static/css     - Stylesheets (aboutUs.css, main.css, etc.)
-/static/js      - JavaScript files for calculators and interactivity /resources      - Images, data, and additional assets

 🤝 Contribute

-GrowTech Collective is an open platform for collaboration.

-Share your ideas to improve sustainability practices.
+Share ideas to improve sustainable gardening practices

-Contribute new plant guides or calculators.
+Add new plant guides or calculators

-Help us expand features and reach more communities.
+Help expand features to reach more communities

 📄 License